Kevin110026/airmouse-v0.1/README.md

 # how to use:

-after the camera is activated, move your hand into the camera

-curve your thumb to start controlling mouse by hand
+press 'esc' or 'q' to quit

+When "Searching" window pops, move your hand into the camera Then, curve your thumb of the hand you want to use to let it know After that, "Matching" window should pop up, meaning that it has found your curving hand While Matching, hold your thumb still and move your hand a bit to let it get your hand position again.
+This shouldn't take too long
+After it get your hand position again, "Controlling" window will pop up, meaning that you can start controlling the cursor by your hand!

-curve all fingers to quit controlling mode(looks like a cat's paw)
+curve all fingers to quit "Controlling" mode and back to "Searching"(looks like a cat's paw)

-the system quit controlling mode automatically once the camera can't detect any hand
+the system also quit "Controlling" mode automatically when the camera can't detect any hand

 ## mouse moving
 **thumb:**